 Cryptologic Technician - Technical (CTT)

-- operating state-of-the-art electronic receivers, signal modifiers, digital recording devices and associated peripherals in collection of airborne, shipborne, and land-based radar signals;
+- Operating state-of-the-art electronic receivers, signal modifiers, digital recording devices and associated peripherals in the collection of airborne, shipborne, and land-based radar signals

 CTT functions are performed in clean, orderly, air-conditioned spaces, with little supervision.
 Personnel in the CTT ratings normally work with other intelligence and cryptology specialists on tasks that require more mental than physical effort.